idnnn/idnnn/README.md

 ### 🔧 what i'm into

-i run debian (mainly and love trying out diffrent distroes) on my thinkpad and arch on my desktop.
+i run debian (mainly and love trying out diffrent distroes) and arch.

-- 🖥️ linux internals, init systems, compositor/wayland stuff
+- 🖥️ linux internals
 - ⚙️ OS engineering
 - 🔩 building things from scratch just to understand how they work
 - 🌱 eventually: GSoC, maybe building my own linux distro